 According to EcoGreen.com, the car detailing company will come to your location to clean your car in an eco-friendly way and even if your windshield or window get broken the use of the Hamilton Glass Experts could be the best option for this.
 When they clean your car, they use an organic, biodegradable waterless cleaner and gentle microfiber cloths.
 Their detailing process does not use any water.

 EcoGreen partners Water4, an organization dedicated to helping entrepreneurs in developing nations learn to drill wells and use the water to improve health and welfare in their communities.

 Breweries are not just trendy, they are also becoming eco-friendly.
 Brewery Vivant in Grand Rapids, Michigan is leading the way.
 The brewery is located in a repurposed funeral home and while remodeling the building the architects and builders made it the first LEED-certified microbrewery in the United States.

 The microbrewery opened in 2010 and has continued to reach its sustainability goals.
 Every year, the brewery releases a report on its sustainability efforts.
 In 2017, the company purchased 62.5% of its purchases from Michigan.
 They also had less than 1% of their waste go to a landfill and they recycled over 35,000 pounds of packaging and kitchen materials.
-In 2017, Brewery Vivant added a 192-panel solar array to significantly reduce their electricity usage in 2018.
+In 2017, Brewery Vivant added a 192-solar panel while also getting Panel Service Upgrades to significantly reduce their electricity usage in 2018.